 While Patagonia in the south is probably Chile’s wildest region, there’s another contender for the most beautiful: Los Lagos.
 Commonly known as the Chilean Lake District, this is a land of glacial blue lakes, snow-dusted volcanoes, ancient rainforests, rushing rivers, and tranquil lakeside towns.
 If you’re looking for adventure, you’ll find it here.

-Home to seven national parks, the hiking trails here are endless – but you can also go kayaking on pale green lakes, mountain bike down rugged peaks, and spot sea lions and dolphins in the pristine fjords.
+Home to seven national parks, the hiking trails here are endless – but you can also go kayaking on pale green lakes, mountain biking down rugged peaks, and try to spot sea lions and dolphins in the pristine fjords.

 One of the highlights of Los Lagos is Puerto Montt, the capital of the Chilean Lake District and gateway to the region’s imposing volcanoes and celestial glacial lakes.